 The Board is committed to maintaining sound and effective corporate governance principles and believes that strong corporate governance is critical to achieving our performance goals and to maintaining the trust and confidence of stockholders, employees, suppliers, customers and regulatory agencies.
 On August 15, 2023, the Board adopted Principles of Corporate Governance as a framework for the governance of the Company.
-The Nominating and Governance Committee of the Board (the "Nominating and Governance Committee") reviews our Principles of Corporate Governance periodically and may recommend changes to the Board, as appropriate.
+The Nominating, Governance and Ethics Committee of the Board (the "Nominating, Governance and Ethics Committee of the Board (the "Nominating, Governance and Ethics Committee of Corporate Governance for the Board, as appropriate.